TargetWoman - Directory Portal for Women

 Historical evidence reveals that the relationship between light (color) and health dates back centuries.
 Color has played a role in healing for centuries.
 Patients were treated in rooms specifically designed to break up the sun’s rays into the colors of the spectrum at the temple of Heliopolis in ancient Egypt.
 People made regular pilgrimages to the Hanging Gardens of Babylon, one of the Seven Wonders of the World, to take advantage of the healing colors of the exotic plants and flowers found there.

-In India, practitioners of one of the oldest systems of health care, Ayurveda taught that specific colors corresponded with each of the seven charkas.
-The charkas are the energy centers that represent organs, emotions and aspects of the spirit.
+In India, practitioners of one of the oldest systems of health care, Ayurveda taught that specific colors corresponded with each of the seven chakras.
+The chakras are the energy centers that represent organs, emotions and aspects of the spirit.
 Modern day color therapy was born in the late 17th century when the famous English philosopher and mathematician Sir Isaac Newton conducted his prism experiments and showed that light is truly a mixture of colors from the visible spectrum.

 Chromotherapy